mehulagg/gitlab/doc/administration/geo/replication/configuration.md

 ### Step 3.
 Add the **secondary** site

-1. SSH into **each Rails and Sidekiq server on your secondary** site and login as root:
+1. SSH into **each Rails and Sidekiq node on your secondary** site and login as root:

    ```shell
    sudo -i